St. Louis prosecutor lists 28 officers on ‘exclusion list’

-ST. LOUIS (AP) — The top prosecutor in St. Louis has established what she calls an “exclusion list” of 28 city police officers and is reviewing all open cases in which those officers were essential witnesses.
+ST. LOUIS (AP) — The top prosecutor in St. Louis has established what she calls an “exclusion list” of 28 city police officers and is reviewing all open cases in which those officers were essential witnesses, a spokeswoman for the circuit attorney’s office said Thursday.

+Circuit Attorney Kim Gardner did not explain why the officers were placed on the list, but said in a statement that it’s crucial for her office to have confidence “in the accuracy and honesty of the oral and written reports of police officers.”

+“A police officer’s word, and the complete veracity of that word, is fundamentally necessary to doing the job.
+Therefore, any break in trust must be approached with deep concern,” Gardner said in the statement.

-The action by Circuit Attorney Kim Gardner, first reported in the St. Louis Post-Dispatch and confirmed Thursday by Gardner’s spokeswoman, drew an immediate response from the state’s top law enforcement official.
-Missouri Attorney General Josh Hawley says he is “deeply concerned,” though he isn’t sure what authority his office has to intervene.
+The move, first reported in the St. Louis Post-Dispatch, drew an immediate response from the state’s top law enforcement official.
+Attorney General Josh Hawley said he was “deeply concerned,” though he wasn’t sure what authority his office had to intervene.

-Gardner provided the police department with the list of officers.
-Her office has not said why the officers were placed on the list but Gardner says in a statement that “any break in trust must be approached with deep concern.”

 Most Read Nation & World Stories